[By Executive Director Randolph Hencken. 2 minute read]

 Seasteading is an opportunity to develop new technologies for living on the oceans that could translate into more sustainable habitats elsewhere.
 It has the power to provide new lands for people whose current habitats are threatened by sea level rise, overcrowding, or other dangerous conditions.

-Our goal is to prototype the first seastead in the calm waters of French Polynesia.
+Our Goals Our goal is to prototype the first seastead in the calm waters of French Polynesia.
 As a pilot, we are calling this our “Floating Island Project”.
 The pilot will consist of two or three floating platforms linked together and is projected to cost $30M to $50M.
 We anticipate adding many more modules to the pilot in the following years, organically growing into a city, while also spreading the technology for seasteads across French Polynesia, the Pacific, and the world.
 When launched, our project will bring new technologies, new research, and new economic activity to French Polynesia.

 This project is a collaboration with the government and people of French Polynesia.
 Our efforts in French Polynesia were initiated by Marc Collins (Smart Tahiti Networks, former minister of tourism) a forward-thinking Tahitian businessman.
 He introduced us to Teva Rohfritsch, Minister of Economic Recovery and Blue Economy, who in turn encouraged President Édouard Fritch to invite us to the Presidential Palace to present our proposal.